-When I started seeing recipes online for small batches of Fudge made in the microwave, I knew that I wanted to work on adapting Grandma’s recipe for the microwave too.
+When I started seeing recipes online for small batches of Fudge made in the microwave, I knew then that I wanted to work on adapting my Grandma’s yummy chocolate fudge recipe for the microwave too.

-Just look how tasty it turned out!
+Just look how beautiful and tasty it turned out!
 At least I think so anyway…;)

 It’s the BEST Microwave Fudge Recipe!

-I have tried multiple microwave fudge recipes, and was never fully satisfied with any of them… which was what actually fueled my drive for wanting to adapt grandma’s recipe this way… and I’m SO glad that I did because…
+I have tried multiple microwave fudge recipes, and was never fully satisfied with any of them… which was what actually fueled my drive for wanting to adapt my grandma’s recipe this way… and I am SO glad that I did because…

 - 1 (7 oz) Jar Marshmallow Creme